 How to Come up with Great ToFu Content Ideas

-Generating great ideas for ToFu content means keeping in touch with your market’s attitudes, interests, pain points and needs.
+Generating great ideas for ToFu content means keeping in touch with your market’s attitudes, interests, pain points, and needs.

-Finally, it helps to take a look at your competition and what works best for them.
+It also helps to take a look at your competition and what works best for them.
 If your business has a presence on Facebook, Business Manager allows you to follow your competitors’ pages and look at an overview of their ads -- it’s a gold mine for top-of-funnel content ideas.

 Aligning ToFu Content with MoFU Content